hidny/PolycubeTransferMatrixAlgoPort/README.md

 MainVersion7.java:
 Simplified V5 and V6 by having every single stored number have 8 residues of primes barely lower than 2^15 no matter what.
 This saved a lot of time because I could avoid functions that check how many residues we need.
 (It's always 8!)
-This is almost as fast as version 4, but it doesn't overflow and there's space savings because V4 used a class to hold the partial gen while this version just uses a short array (array of 16 bit numbers).
+This is almost as fast as version 4, but it doesn't overflow and there's space savings because V4 used a class to hold the partial generating function results while this version just uses a short array (array of 16 bit numbers).

-Future version:
+Future version(s):
-In future, I could look into doing special logic for when the num solutions is less than 2^15, like having them share arrays to save space, but I'm not too motivated to do that.
+In the future, I could look into doing special logic for when the number of solutions is less than 2^15, but I'm not too motivated to do that.
+(For example: having the low enumeration counts share arrays to save space...)